A guide to the best restaurants in Georgioupolis

-The restaurants in Georgioupolis treat holiday-goers to a range of mouth-wateringly fresh Greek food in relaxed settings.
-You can sample lamb chops in a leafy courtyard and sip cocktails along the waterfront, nosh on chocolate cake from a street-side patio and eat a full English breakfast off the town's main square.
-And with a large selections of tavernas and cafes dotting the streets, you needn't choose just one for your entire holiday.
+The restaurants in Georgioupolis treat diners on holiday to Greece to a range of mouth-wateringly fresh Greek food in relaxed settings.
+You can sample lamb chops in a leafy courtyard and sip cocktails along the waterfront, nosh on chocolate cake from a street-side patio and eat a full English breakfast off the town’s main square.
+And with a large selections of tavernas and cafes dotting the streets, you needn’t choose just one for your entire holiday.

 The Cotton Club hits the mark no matter what time of day you visit.
 There are full English breakfasts to get you started in the morning, salads and lamb shanks for lunch and dinner, and a dessert menu for afterwards.
 The cuisine is a blend of European favourites and local Greek treats, but the cocktails are universal, delightfully large in size and topped with fresh fruit.

 This family-run restaurant specialises in Greek cuisine, with oven-cooked meats drenched with feta cheese, baked moussaka and fried aubergine.
 It’s tucked away in an unassuming spot that gets packed quickly in the Greece holiday high season, but don’t let that fool you into thinking it’s a tourist trap.
 Everything here is home-cooked with local recipes and bursting with flavour.

 Garden views at Valentino Taverna